How to Fix "The Product Code You've Entered Requires Ownership of Another Product Before Activation" Steam Error

 If you access the base game through Steam Family Sharing — where another account shares their library with you — that does not count as owning the game.
 Steam requires the base game to be registered to your account directly before DLC can be activated.

-- Purchase the base game on your own account
+To fix this, you need to either: - Purchase the base game on your own account

 - Switch to the account that actually owns the base game and activate the DLC key there instead